 - If your yard isn't secured like Fort Knox, your Fox Terrier will find a way out by digging or jumping.

-- They’re prone to destructive behaviors and nuisance barking when they get bored.
+- They’re prone to destructive behaviors like chewing dog beds and nuisance barking when they get bored.

 - The Wire Fox Terrier coat requires clipping or stripping, in addition to regular brushing.